 Community Behavioral Standards

-Community Behavioral Standards are based on a concern for and acceptance of responsibility to educate residents in the University’s residence halls/apartment complexes.
+Community Behavioral Standards are based on a concern for and acceptance of responsibility to educate those living in the University’s residence halls/apartment complexes.
 This process is a collaborative effort between Housing & Residential Life, our staff, and residents.
-It is a system that is built upon a respect for the rights and the responsibilities of all parties.
-Community Behavioral Standards are incorporated into the regulations developed for and published by individual residential units.
-These standards acknowledge the rights and responsibilities needed to foster inclusive and engaged community living experiences.
+It is a system that is built upon respect for the rights and the responsibilities of all parties.
+These standards are incorporated into the regulations developed for and published by individual residential units.
+They acknowledge the rights and responsibilities needed to foster inclusive and engaged community living experiences.

-Community Behavioral Standards are intended to ensure a respectful community for all residents and their guests so that community members can do the following:
+These standards are intended to ensure a respectful community for all residents and guests so community members:

-Develop an acceptance and tolerance for differences that do not produce detrimental effects within the residential community.
+1. Develop acceptance and tolerance for differences that do not produce detrimental effects within the residential community.

-Ensuring the integrity of our Community Behavioral Standards is the responsibility of the following people:
+Ensuring the integrity of our standards is the shared responsibility of the following people:

 Each resident needs to accept responsibility for informing their residential peers of the effect of their behavior on themselves and the rest of the community.